 But coal also has a dark side — its high carbon content means it emits more carbon dioxide than other fossil fuels, giving it a disproportionately big carbon footprint.
 Add in the ecological costs of mountaintop removal, fly-ash storage and coal transportation, and the black lump loses even more of its luster.

 The U.S. Department of Energy and the electric power industry have invested heavily over the years to clean up coal, from its sulfur dioxide and nitrogen oxides to its particulates and mercury, with some success.
 Its greenhouse gas emissions, however, have so far defied cost-effective containment efforts.
-The DOE recently announced $408 million in stimulus money for two "clean coal" power plants — not to mention its $1 billion investment in the FutureGen Initiative — but such technology is still years away from widespread commercial viability.

 With coal now generating almost as many headlines as megawatts, there aren't many chances to stop and consider where all this underground energy came from in the first place.
 But to fully understand the carbon-based ghosts now haunting our atmosphere, it helps to take a look at the fossils behind the fuel.